Background

 particleCount

-is the number of MCMC samples taken to get a new point that is independent (enough) from the point that is saved.
+is the number of MCMC steps taken to get a new point that is independent (enough) from the point that was saved.
 Longer lengths mean longer runs, but also more independent samples.
 In practice, running with differentsubChainLength

 NS